How To Pack And Survive A Long Haul Flight

-While most airlines have a decent selection of inflight entertainment, it can still be a crap shoot to find something you are interested in.
-Most people have a tablet or least a smartphone they travel with.
+While most airlines have a decent selection of inflight entertainment, it can still be a crapshoot to find something you are interested in.
+Most people have a tablet or laptop or at least a smartphone they travel with.
 Before departure, load up your device with either movies or TV shows of your choosing or interesting apps to keep you entertained.

 Some airlines also offer a USB charging point in your seat to keep you going.
 Newspapers can be downloaded before you go as can your favourite books.
 These are all great backups for the ‘just-in-case’ moments of boredom while travelling.
 Check out our story on the best travel apps here.

 This is one item I cannot travel without.
 I have been saved on many occasions from crying children, excessive surrounding seat chatter and the perpetual drone of the engines over 15 hours non-stop.
 If you travel often, then a worthy investment is into a pair of decent headphones.

 Watching movies or listening to music onboard is much more enjoyable and relaxing and you can even sleep with the headphones on – switch on the classical or jazz music channel, turn down the volume super low so it’s just enough to drown out any excess noise and drift off to sleep.

 There are many types of noise-cancelling headphones in the market place at different price levels but this is one item you will not regret investing in.